Seattle Lidar#

 """Plot point elevation data, rasterizing by mean elevation"""

-Then we will construct the plot out of rasterized point data and tiles.
+Then we will construct the plot using the df_small dataset.

 Benchmarking#